Updated August 2021

-- Ask the fire officer when you and the tenant can walk through the property with them to assess damage and for the tenant to collect any personal belongings.
-Never enter the property until you get an all clear from the fire department.
+- Ask the fire officer when you and the tenant can walk through the property with them to assess the damage and for the tenant to collect any personal belongings.
+Never enter the property until you get an all-clear from the fire department.

 - Take pictures of all damage to every structure.

 - Prepare a written inventory of the destroyed or damaged property that should include anything structural, like the home itself or any structures on the property like a pool house or shed.

 - Prepare a detailed list, with models and types, of any appliances that were damaged, like a refrigerator or dishwasher.

 - Add structural details to the list that covers each room, like cabinets and countertops.

 - Collect photos, video, and any other information related to the structure before the fire.